Aravind1025/ISEC6000Assignment1Task1/README.md

 1. Create a new Repository and name it as “ISEC6000Assignment1Task1”.
 2. Set the Repository as public and select the checkbox with add a README file option.
-3. A repository is created as shown in Fig 1.2.3
+3. A repository is created.
 4. The Repository can be accessed through the below link. https://github.com/Aravind1025/ISEC6000Assignment1Task1